nyreehinton/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: 'Hello, I''m Nyree Hinton'
-    text: >
-      I’m a Product Manager & Data Specialist based in Los Angeles with experience in data analytics, governance, and product development.
-Drawing on years of hands-on work in capital markets, machine learning, and agile project management, I aim to turn complex data problems into strategic solutions that drive business results.
+    text: "I’m a Product Manager & Data Specialist based in Los Angeles with experience in data analytics, governance, and product development.
+Throughout my career, I have cultivated deep expertise at the intersection of data, financial products, and capital markets.\_The goal of this portfolio is to highlight my professional journey and showcase my roles at leading organizations, the challenges I overcame, and the metrics that underscore my contributions.\n"
     actions:
       - label: Bio
         altText: ''